MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-send-a-usb-interrupt-transfer--uwp-app-.md

     // The data from the interrupt
     IBuffer buffer = eventArgs.InterruptData;

-    // Create a DispatchedHandler for the because we are interracting with the UI directly and the
+    // Create a DispatchedHandler for the because we are interacting with the UI directly and the
     // thread that this function is running on may not be the UI thread; if a non-UI thread modifies
     // the UI, an exception is thrown